skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

   - Post, po
   - Put, pu
   - Delete, del, d
-- *apiParams*: parameters used for Api in json format.
+- *apiParams*: optional, used to pass parameters in json format.
 In particular:
   - Post, Put: params will be passed in Body
   - Get, Delete: params will be passed in url